 Try another version of this question

-Suppose that a store decreases the price of cereal from $4 to $3.9.
-As a result, quantity demanded increases from 210 to 230.
+Suppose that a store decreases the price of peanut butter from $4.5 to $3.5.
+As a result, quantity demanded increases from 180 to 250.

 Using the mid-point elasticity approach, calculate price elasticity of demand.